 So why is it that many people neglect sleep or just don’t get enough?

 Recent statistics from the Sleep Health Foundation in Australia in conjunction with Deloitte access economics report that 1 in 3 people do not get enough sleep .

 We should be aiming to achieve 7–9 hrs per night.

 One of the main factors contributing to this lack of sleep is that 1 in 5 people have a sleep disorder.
 Sleep disorders or sleep problems will affect the quantity and quality of sleep, thereby reducing the efficiency of our sleeping time.
-There are currently over 80 sleep disorders recognised by the American Academy of Sleep Medicine resulting in $18bn of lost productivity per year or $2,500 per person.
+There are currently over 80 sleep disorders recognized by the American Academy of Sleep Medicine resulting in $18bn of lost productivity per year or $2,500 per person.

 Another factor is the societal and cultural approach to exercise and fitness, particularly with high achievers and athletes.

-Too many people are advocating early morning starts, just like Rocky before 5:00 am in order to get workouts done or even to catch up on email.
+Too many people are advocating early morning starts, just like Rocky, before 5:00 am in order to get workouts done or even to catch up on email.
 So, whilst many of us need to go to work or are trying to carve out time before children awake, we need to ensure that we are bringing balance to our training.

 Such early morning starts will truncate your sleep duration.

 If you are exercising at this time, then to achieve 7-9 hrs per night, you will need to be in bed at a minimum by 8:30pm.
 This will allow for 10–20 minutes to fall asleep, followed by 8-hrs in bed for sleep that will most likely result in around 90% of sleep efficiency or approx. 7-8-hrs as we all wake throughout the night (WASO: Wake after sleep onset) which results in a reduction in total sleep duration.